Weerahandi/ANOVA/README.md

 # ANOVA
-Analysis of Variance under Unequal Variances>
+Analysis of Variance under Unequal Variances
+R Code Developed by Sam Weerahandi (retired) and Malwane Ananda of UNLV.

 The basic usage is that with the R Code you can test null hypotheses of the equality of two or more populations.
 After compiling the R-code you run test as in: out=oneway.anova(Y~X,data), where